 Ultherapy uses micro-focused ultrasound to lift up and tighten loose skin over a period of several sessions, with minimal downtime for the patient.
 This non-invasive procedure uses ultrasound to stimulate the growth and formation of new collagen deep inside the layers of the skin.

 The results won’t be immediate, as new collagen takes time to produce.
-But the results will become more apparent over the course of two of three months.
+But the results will become more apparent over the course of two or three months.
 The procedure takes between 30 and 90 minutes per session depending on the part of the body which is undergoing treatment.

 Ultherapy can also be used after a neck lift to improve the skin quality of the final lift.

-Here at the Cadogan Clinic, we favour treatments that cause minimal disturbance to the patient, and consequently recommend Ultherapy as a viable alternative in cases where we think it can have a comparable impact to surgery.
+Here at the Cadogan Clinic, we favour treatments that cause minimal disturbance to the patient and consequently recommend Ultherapy as a viable alternative in cases where we think it can have a comparable impact to surgery.

 If you are interested in hearing more about the options open to you, speak to one of our plastic surgeons who can help talk you through the treatments we currently offer here at the clinic.